EraxterCodes/Pedersen-Commitment-using-Elliptic-Curves/README.md

-# Pedersen Commitment using Elliptic-Curves
+# Pedersen Commitment using Elliptic Curves Python implementation

 Made in collaboration with Benjamin Kjær and Silas Nielsen